 Johanna Weberhofer holds a Master of Arts with Honours from the University of St Andrews in Scotland in Arabic-International Relations, where she wrote her diploma thesis on the evolution of UN peacekeeping.
 Johanna is also a graduate of the Diplomatic Academy of Vienna (6th Special Programme of International Studies).
 After a placement with the Disarmament and Non-Proliferation Department of the Austrian Foreign Ministry, Johanna is currently with the Permanent Mission of Switzerland to the United Nations in Vienna.
 Johanna is assigned to the Knowledge Hub of the project, where she contributes to the set-up of a database on best practices of multilateral negotiations.
 She has worked with the UN-system in New York, Geneva and Vienna.

-Vera Bartsch studies Chemistry at the RWTH Aachen University in Germany and currently conducts research at the University of California, Berkeley.
+Vera Bartsch studies Chemistry at the RWTH Aachen University in Germany and currently conducts research at Princeton University.

 Apart from improving scientific solutions, Vera loves working on projects which change the world in a very different way: solving problems by using communication and negotiation skills.
 She is eager to learn more about people and politics and therefore enjoys traveling, living in different cultures and debating.